-It is an offense under the Act to not immediately remove dog faeces and dispose of them in a lawful and suitable manner.
+It is an offense not to remove dog faeces and dispose of them in a lawful and suitable manner.
 Most councils provide plastic bags and bins near beaches, parks and reserves where dog are allowed.

-Some councils also include the requirement for dogs owners to carry suitable bags for dog waste disposal in their dog by-law.
+Some councils also include the requirement for dog owners to carry suitable bags for dog waste disposal in their dog by-law.

 For more information on how to dispose of pet waste click here

 6. I have decided to buy a dog, how do I know which one to choose?